 CGM Insights

 CGM Insights features Policy, Issue, and Research Briefs that share new thinking on governance and human well-being.
-Produced by scholars around the world, these publications reflect CGM’s role as an impartial research hub for ideas, making complex research accessible and actionable.
+Produced by scholars around the world, these publications reflect CGM’s role as an impartial research hub for ideas, making complex research accessible.

 The Economic Toll of Gender Apartheid Under Taliban Rule